KirinDave/Rag/README.markdown

 hidden exits = Like exits, but the game will not display these exits. free actions = A list of backslash separated free actions, string = action text.
 Actions may contain = signs, but not backslashes.

-This should be enough to get someone following along.
-Get your program to run this maze, and then consider adding one of the following features:
+This should be enough to get someone to where they could follow along.
+If you're going to try implementing it, here are some other considerations for the program.

 * Try to word-wrap the description so it fits in an 80 character wide terminal.
 * Some terminal colors would look pretty sweet.